GoogleCloudPlatform/migrate-to-containers/guides/tomcat/6-day2/README.md

 kubectl get pods
 ```
 ### Verify that your new image is served
-1. Get the external IP address for the tomcat service
+1. Get the exteranl IP address for the tomcat service
 ``` bash
 kubectl get svc tomcat
 ```